INFORMATION FOR CONTRIBUTORS

 - Indent the first line of each paragraph and do not use extra spacing between paragraphs.

-- First submissions should include a cover page with the title of the submission, the author’s name, and the author’s contact information.
+- First submissions should include a cover page with the title of the submission, the author’s name, the author’s contact information, and a short (2-3 sentence) statement about academic affiliation, publications, and current research.
 Subsequent pages should not include any information identifying the author.

 - Once a submission has been conditionally accepted for publication, the cover page should be omitted and each version submitted should include a running header containing the author’s last name, the date of the current version, and the page number in the upper right corner of each page.
 The author’s full name and institutional affiliation should be included after the title on the first page.